This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- You’ll discover seven woodpecker species in Massachusetts, from the tiny Downy to the crow-sized Pileated, each bringing unique characteristics to backyard birdwatching.
+- You’ll discover seven unique woodpecker species in Massachusetts, ranging from the tiny 6-inch Downy to the impressive 19-inch Pileated, each bringing its own distinctive drumming and plumage to the state’s ecosystems.

 Types of Woodpeckers in Massachusetts